Note: In this web page are not avaliable all audios. You can rent this audio guide service in Catalunya en Miniatura Park.

-The cathedral has been dedicated to the Holy Cross since the year 599.
+The cathedral the audioguide shows us has been dedicated to the Holy Cross since the year 599.
 Saint Eulalie, the city’s co-Patron Saint, was added later.
 As Catholic tradition goes, she was a young maiden who suffered torment during the Roman period.

 18. Sant Jaume Square

 Sant Jaume or Saint James’s Square, holds enormous historical value in spite of the fact that it dates from the early 19th century when the city hall’s new front was erected.
 In the square we can see the Palace of the Generalitat.
 It is one of the few remaining medieval buildings in Europe.

 19. La Rambla and Columbus

 La Rambla, the Boulevard, is full of people during the day and right into the late hours of the night.
 Here we can find newspaper kiosks, flowers, birds and even street performers.
 It comes out onto the old port where we see the famous Christopher Columbus monument.
 Erected in honour of the discoverer, the statue put the final touch to Barcelona’s coastal refurbishments carried out prior to the city’s Universal Exposition in 1888.
 There’s an elevator inside the column which takes visitors up to the hemisphere at the foot of the statue from which you can view the city with the audioguide.
 This model statue had to be made for a second time as the original was stolen.

 20. Güell Palace